Public Notice

 Celebrate the season with Gunston Hall’s festive holiday event!
 Explore Christmas traditions from the 1780s and 1920s with games, crafts, live music, a visit from Santa, and more.
 Discover how people of all backgrounds experienced the holidays in the 18th century.
 Tickets: $15 adults / $8 kids.
 Members save 50%.

 This online series illuminates what kinds of food were eaten by different people in colonial Virginia.
-Every 45-minute class spotlights a dish eaten by one of the following groups: the Mason family; people enslaved at Gunston Hall; the white laborers, shopkeepers, and tenant farmers; and the peoples native to this land.
-Participants will learn how […]
+Every 45-minute class spotlights a dish eaten by one of the following groups: the […]

 Lunch for Your Brain!
 How do George Mason’s ideas connect to our modern democracy?
 How have Americans used their rights to express themselves?
-Tune in at 12:30 p.m. for this 30-minute program on the third Wednesday of each month.
-You’ll have a chance to engage with topics ranging from activism and protest to the right […]
+Tune in at 12:30 p.m. for this […]